 His core research sits at the intersection of environmental justice and (critical) environmental geopolitics.
 He contextualizes his work against three sub-areas:

-(1) the environmental politics of life and death;
+(1) the environmental politics of life and death

 (3) environmental and health dynamics in the tropics.

-He examines how the ever-expanding tentacles of capitalism have infiltrated new forms of socio-environmental life and the volatility of climate change have resulted in transformations of political institutions, sociotechnical knowledge, and material environments.
+He examines how the ever-expanding tentacles of capitalism have infiltrated new forms of socio-environmental life and the volatility of climate change has resulted in transformations of political institutions, sociotechnical knowledge, and material environments.
 His research asks how these transformations are affecting the lives and environments of some of the poorest and most vulnerable people on the planet.
-EJ’s research attention to Black Indigenous and People of Color (BIPOC) has helped to unveil how processes of industrialization, state capture, techno-politics, neoliberalism, and capitalism have led to bodily harm and enhanced vulnerability to climate change.
+EJ’s research attention to Black Indigenous and People of Color has helped to unveil how processes of industrialization, state capture, techno-politics, neoliberalism, and capitalism have led to bodily harm and enhanced vulnerability to climate change.

 His publications can be accessed through Google Scholar and ORCID.